Sphiinxx/LoginSystem/README.md

 ### Description
 Framework for a simple login/logout system.
 Written in PHP using MySQL.
-It uses SHA-256 hash ecryption to ecrypt the passwords salted with the username.
+It uses SHA-256 hash to generate a unique signature salting the passwords with the username.
 It also protects against most types of attacks.

 ### Features
 * SHA-256 Hash (One of the best hashes currently.)